Cookies on this website

 Lucy Farrimond

-After qualifying in medicine (BM BCh) with distinction from the University of Oxford in 2012, I was awarded an NIHR Academic Foundation post in Oxford where I first joined Professor Kevin Talbot’s research group studying mouse models of ALS.
+After qualifying in medicine (BM BCh) with distinction from the University of Oxford in 2012, I was awarded an Academic Foundation post in Oxford where I first joined Professor Kevin Talbot’s research group studying mouse models of ALS.
 I subsequently gained an NIHR Academic Clinical Fellowship in Neurology where I continued this work alongside clinical training in acute medicine and neurology.
-In 2018 I was awarded a Wellcome Trust Clinical Research Fellowship to study cellular models of ALS.
+I recently completed a Wellcome Trust Clinical Research Fellowship applying optogenetics to induced pluripotent stem cells from ALS patients to study activity-dependent mechanisms of motor neuron degeneration in C9ORF72 associated ALS, the commonest genetic subtype.